Brick polytopes of spherical subword complexes and generalized associahedra: Generalized brick polytopes

-Although we define brick polytopes for any word~$\sq{Q}$, we only present in this paper their geometric and combinatorial properties when~$\sq{Q}$ is realizing.
+Although we define brick polytopes for any word~$\Q$, we only present in this paper their geometric and combinatorial properties when $\subwordComplex(\Q)$ is root independent.
 We will see that this condition is sufficient for the brick polytope to realize its subword complex.
-Reciprocally, the brick polytope can realize its subword complex only when the root configurations of the facets are linearly independent, and we can then assume that the word~$\sq{Q}$ is realizing by Proposition~\ref{prop:fulldim}.
-A remark on the situation of non-realizing words can be found in the conclusion.
+Reciprocally, the brick polytope can realize its subword complex only when the root configurations of the facets are linearly independent, and we can then assume that the subword complex $\subwordComplex(\Q)$ is root independent by Proposition~\ref{prop:restriction}.
+Possible extensions of the results of this paper to all spherical subword complexes, root independent or not, are discussed in Section~\ref{sec:rootdependent}.

 The root function~$\Root{\cdot}{\cdot}$ and the weight function~$\Weight{\cdot}{\cdot}$ have similar definitions and are indeed closely related.
 The following lemma underlines some of their similarities.